Please note : This post may be updated overtime with additional tips.

 A nap/crp in the midday around lunch should never exceed 90 minutes because that will restart a whole new sleep cycle.
 I talk about this more in the next section.

-On that note you’ve probably felt the disorientating effects of waking out of a sleep cycle prematurely with all the grogginess, confusion and brain fog to go along with it.
+You’ve probably felt the disorientating effects of waking out of a sleep cycle prematurely with all the grogginess, confusion and brain fog to go along with it, your mind is in a haze in the twilight between two realms of consciousness.

 This same response (aka sleep inertia) is felt when you hit the snooze button in the morning and wake up partly in another sleep cycle less than 90 minutes later.

-To break out of sleep inertia and this feeling of groginess do this:
+To break out of sleep inertia and this feeling of grogginess do this:

-Do not nap over 30 minutes past 5-7 pm because it will throw off your ability to get great sleep.
+Do not nap over 30 minutes past 5-7 pm because it will throw off your ability to get nourishing sleep.

 Every night you go through 4 stages of sleep.